TylerJSimpson/data_engineering_zoomcamp/week_5/homework/homework.md

 > Note: the answer may depend on how you write the query,
 > so there are multiple correct answers.
 > Select the one you have.

+Code can be found here [week5_homework.ipynb](https://github.com/TylerJSimpson/data_engineering_zoomcamp/blob/main/week_5/homework/week5_homework.ipynb).

 ```python
 spark.sql("""